Small Cell Mesothelioma

 After imaging scans, a doctor may order a biopsy.
 A biopsy uses tissue or fluid samples to aid diagnosis.
 Once samples are acquired, a pathologist examines them under a microscope to determine if they are malignant.

-They also determine if the cells originated in the mesothelium, are sarcomatoid or epithelial cells—or a mixture of both—and finally if there are signs of cellular subtypes, like small cells.
+They also determine if the cells originated in the mesothelium, are sarcomatoid or epithelial cells—or a mixture of both—and finally, if there are signs of cellular subtypes, like small cells.

 Immunohistochemistry of Small Cell Mesothelioma

 Examining the physical appearance and growth patterns of the tumor cells is not always enough to provide an accurate diagnosis.
-The few studies that have examined small cell tumors discovered that a more accurate diagnosis includes both pathological study of cells and immunohistochemical staining.
+The few studies that have examined small cell tumors discovered that a more accurate diagnosis includes both pathological studies of cells and immunohistochemical staining.

 Immunohistamine staining uses immune system proteins as markers.
 There are certain proteins present in most cases of small cell mesothelioma.
 Other proteins are never present.
 These details help make a more accurate diagnosis.